MicrosoftDocs/fabric-docs/docs/data-warehouse/data-modeling-defining-relationships.md

 Single or multi-selected relationships can also be deleted by pressing **Delete** on your keyboard.
 You can't undo the delete action, so a dialog prompts you to confirm deleting the relationships.

-## Access the default dataset
+## Access the default Power BI dataset

-To access default datasets, go to your workspace and find the dataset that matches the name of the warehouse.
+To access default Power BI datasets, go to your workspace and find the dataset that matches the name of the warehouse.

 :::image type="content" source="media\data-modeling-defining-relationships\find-dataset.png" alt-text="Screenshot showing where to find a dataset." lightbox="media\data-modeling-defining-relationships\find-dataset.png":::